ainblockchain/ain-util/README.md

 Checks if the signature is valid.

 ### ecSignTransaction(txData: TransactionBody, privateKey: Buffer, chainId?: number) -> string
+Signs a transaction body with a private key and returns a `string` signature.

 ### hashTransaction(transaction: TransactionBody | string) -> Buffer
+Generates keccak hash using a transaction body.

 ### hashMessage(message: any) -> Buffer
 Returns the bitcoin's varint encoding of keccak-256 hash of `message`,